 Once again, there are no cinematic cues to help him pick up the pieces, no rock-bottom bursts of clarity and purpose.
 But watching Josh make sense of his life falling apart just when it should be coming together has always been the show’s most rewarding premise, and its poignant writing, which never strays far from Thomas’s comedy, makes Please Like Me one of this year’s best breakouts.

-Scandal fans are a factional bunch, with each viewer holding a complex and perhaps irrational set of rooting and booing interests toward secondary characters.
+Scandal fans are a factional bunch, with each viewer holding a complex set of rooting and booing interests toward secondary characters.
 I, for example, am anti-Fitz, pro-Jake, pro-Abby, indifferent to Harrison, anti-Huck, anti-Quinn, pro-Cyrus, and, most passionately, pro-Mellie.
 The First Lady has been a chatterboxing schemer for the entire series, but played by Bellamy Young, she’s also magnetic, hilarious, and secretly the show’s most sympathetic figure.

 “Everything’s Coming Up Mellie” made that less of a secret: Cutting between flashbacks from 20 years earlier and a present-day fluff interview she’s forced to do with a news crew, the episode fleshes out just how deeply Mellie has sacrificed for her husband’s sake.
 One hard-to-watch revelation from the past hits like a bomb blast; in the musical score, a bell tolls, signaling the death of a woman’s innocence and the start of her desperate, tragic need to overcome by any means necessary.